 India: Types of Company

 A partnership is the relationship between persons who have agreed to share the profits of the business or profession carried on by all or any of them acting for all.
-Under present Indian law, partners have unlimited liability and the number of partners cannot exceed 20.
+Under present Indian law, partners have unlimited liability and the number of partners must not exceed 20.
 Limited liability partnerships are now permitted and will be taxed essentially under the same structure as applicable to partnership firms (see below).
 Professional firms are typically organised as partnership firms.
-Ref: IPA s 4

-The partnership firm is governed by the partnership deed which should provide for the profit sharing ratio among partners and salary, interest and remuneration payable to the partners.
-The partnership must preferably, but not obligatorily, be registered with the Registrar of Firms of the relevant state under the IPA 1932.
+The partnership is governed by the partnership deed which provides for the profit-sharing ratio among partners and salary, interest and remuneration payable to the partners.
+It is highly advisable for the partnership to be registered with the registrar of firms of the relevant state, as specified in the Indian Partnership Act, 1932.

-For tax purposes, the accounts must be audited if the turnover or gross receipts exceeds prescribed limits.
-The prescribed limits are: (a) if carrying on a business, total sales, turnover or gross receipts of Rs6m, or (b) if carrying on a profession, gross receipts of Rs1.5m.
-For prior years, the prescribed limits were Rs4m and Rs1m respectively.
-Ref: ITA s 40(a) and 44AB
+For tax purposes, the accounts must be audited if the turnover or gross receipts exceeds the following prescribed limits: if carrying out a business, total sales, turnover or gross receipts of INR6m; if carrying on a profession, gross receipts of INR1.5m.